CityofSantaMonica/analytics.smgov.net/README.md

-## analytics.usa.gov
+## analytics.smgov.net

-A project to publish website analytics for the US federal government.
+A project to publish website analytics for the City of Santa Monica

+Based on the original by [18F](https://github.com/18F), [analytics.usa.gov](https://analytics.usa.gov)

 For a detailed description of how the site works, read [18F's blog post on analytics.usa.gov](https://18f.gsa.gov/2015/03/19/how-we-built-analytics-usa-gov/).